 But is that really what the world has come to?
 Is a muffin recipe considered boring if it does not feature popcorn, M&Ms, cream cheese, or carrots?
 In the interest of keeping things classic, traditional, and sacred, here is an unadulterated, basic recipe for bran muffins.

 It is simple.
 It is not gluten-free, not vegan, and not low-fat.
 It does not have blueberries nor is it made with oat bran or bananas or in a crockpot.
 Not that there is anything wrong with any of those things.
 But sometimes you just want a straight-up bran muffin.
 This recipe does have raisins.
-But that is almost mandatory in a bran muffin.
+But that is practically mandatory in a bran muffin.

 Rather than using bran cereal or something similar use actual wheat bran.
 You can get it at the store, possibly in the health foods aisle that most stores seem to have these days.
 If your supermarket does not have an aisle like that, you can also get wheat bran online.